 The trail was diverse.
 We started it on a wooden platform along with railings.
 Then there was a steep ascent.
 Interestingly, the authority put on stairs made of steel.
 It made our journey easier, but the trail less authentic.

 I was cursing for not bringing enough water with us.
-We were only carrying a litre.
+We were only carrying a liter.
 Whenever I climbed a rock or stair; I wanted to have a sip.
 We didn’t know if there was any place on our way to grab water or take food.

 This thought of dying in hunger or thirst instills more hunger and thirst.
 Suddenly, I saw a painted house and a restaurant.
 I thought I was hallucinating.
 Fortunately, Mert could also see that.
 We were so happy; we ordered the only available food from the menu – one for each of us.
 We were happy; we got a fresh life!

 We could not afford to spend much time there.
-We have to find a place to stay before the sun sets.
+We have to find a place to stay before the sunsets.
 Although there was no sun within our eyesight, the visibility was not bad.

 The roots of the trees were so strong, I stumbled upon them twice and about to lose balance.
 I don’t blame the trees; they were devoid of soils and did not have any option but to spread their roots for survival.
 It was difficult to guess the time of the day.
 We were relying upon our watches to keep track of our time.

 The trail kept transforming over the period.
 It was full of surprises.
-Sometimes, it was taking us up through slopes or stairs and sometimes; it was putting us down to a flat piece of land.
+Sometimes, it was taking us up through slopes or stairs, and sometimes; it was putting us down to a flat piece of land.
 After a while, we were going through bushes.
 Those were confusing as the trail was hard to get by.
 However, we made our judgments and tried our luck.
 The show must go on and we must march forward.

-My heart sank a little when I saw this enormous boulders.
+My heart sank a little when I saw this enormous boulder.
 It was blocking our way.
-I thought we lost the track.
-Then, we realised that there are some nails put on the body of those boulders.
+I thought we lost track.
+Then, we realized that there are some nails put on the body of those boulders.
 I saw people climb it using ropes in the movies.
 We did not have any rope with us.
 So, the time came to assess the situation.
 I didn’t know who took the lead, but one of us crawled.
 Fortunately, we could manage some supports from the screw on the boulder.

-My body was demanding for rest, my mind instructed to move.
-We need a shelter for the night.
+My body was demanding rest, my mind instructed to move.
+We need shelter for the night.
 Forget about a sleeping bag, we didn’t even have a spare piece of cloth with us.
 It rained in Sa Pa before.
 So, the trail was all muddy.
 It was not helping us, but that is the life of a hiker.
 There is not much to complain about, though.
 At least there was not any ice on the trail.

 Doubts like mists were clouding my thoughts.
 All the negative news like accidents, missing persons, and deaths got into my head.
-The physical and mental stress were getting to me.
+The physical and mental stress was getting to me.
 I was fortunate to have Mert with me.
 We chit chatted the whole time.
 As I mentioned, there was not a single soul on the trail.
 It would have been dreadful to hike there alone.

 A Ray of Hope

 Just when we thought we wouldn’t find any place to stay at night, we found a set of huts from far.
 I was so relieved; I shouted in joy (and jumped!).
-We rushed in to it.
+We rushed into it.
 There were multiple beds placed in those huts side by side.
 I found the caretaker of the camp and began our conversation.